turingschool/curriculum/source/projects/black_thursday/iteration_4.markdown

-# Iteration 4: Merchant Analytics
+# Iteration 4: Merchant (and some Customer) Analytics

 Performance reviews are coming up and it's time to explroe the highs and the lows.